turnerbenjamin/mb230_revision_notes/1_cases_knowledge_management_and_feedback/2_define_and_configure_foundational_components.md

 10. Save and publish
 11. Test in Hub

-## Configure and manage security roles and personas - Hamza
+## Configure and manage security roles and personas

 Too familiar with this to care

-## Configure enhanced case forms and views - Ian
+## Configure enhanced case forms and views

 These can be enabled from Admin Center -> Case Settings -> Enhanced Case Experience.
 In both cases, a configure link will take us to the form in